rafalnac/rafalnac/README.md

 ## Hi, 👋

 - I am Rafal and I'm currently working as BI Developer and learning Python.<br/>
-- I'm super interested in Data Engineering and Data Modeling.
+- I'm super interested in Data Engineering.

 <!--
 **rafalnac/rafalnac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.